garystafford/cd-maturity-model/README.md

 ## Infrastructure as Code Maturity Model

-The Maturity Model Gap Analysis Tool is applicable to many discipline.
-The application is built to be easily adaptable.
-Recently, with the support and feedback of my peers, I've began to developed and refine the [Infrastructure as Code (IaC) Maturity Model](https://programmaticponderings.com/2016/11/25/infrastructure-as-code-maturity-model/).
+The Maturity Model Gap Analysis Tool is applicable to many discipline, not only Continuous Delivery.
+The application is built to be easily adaptable, by changing the data file.
+Recently, with the support and feedback of my peers, I've developed the [Infrastructure as Code (IaC) Maturity Model](https://programmaticponderings.com/2016/11/25/infrastructure-as-code-maturity-model/).
 The IaC model is based on five areas of practice.

 [![IaC Maturity Model](https://github.com/garystafford/cd-maturity-model/blob/requirejs/images/IaC_Maturity_Model_Text_thumbnail.png?raw=true)](https://github.com/garystafford/cd-maturity-model/blob/requirejs/images/IaC_Maturity_Model_Text.pdf)